 Skills developed through: Integrated throughout Foundation Stage curriculum.
 Outdoor provision in school grounds, local park and woodland.
 We link to with Castle Head for specific work where Reception spend a morning.

 Focus: Developing confidence and independence

 Skills developed through: Leader from Castle Head working alongside class teacher in the school grounds and the field centre.

-Residential experience: This culminates in a one night residential at Castle Head.
-This will be repeated annually with the children in Year 3 becoming ‘experts’ and preparing a presentation for the new Year 2 in advance of the residential.
+Residential experience: This culminates in a one day session and evening activities led by Castle Head.
+This will be repeated annually with the children in Year 2 becoming ‘experts’ and helping the children in Year 1.